C.S. Lewis Oxford Tour Route

 46 Quarry Road

 The Kilns is in the parish of Headington Quarry, and C.S.
-Lewis attends Holy Trinity Church there with his brother Warren.
-The brothers are buried in the cemetery of Holy Trinity Church.
+Lewis attends Holy Trinity Church there.
+He is buried in the same grave with his brother Warren at the cemetery of Holy Trinity Church.

 Read more about C.S.
 Lewis and Holy Trinity Church